kevinwilde/kevinwil.de/books.md

+- **The Color of Law: A Forgotten History of How Our Government Segregated America** - Richard Rothstein
 - **Exit West** - Mohsin Hamid
 - **The Mixer: The Story of Premier League Tactics, from Route One to False Nines** - Michael Cox
 - **The Vanishing Half** - Brit Bennett